 In 2015 and 2017, research by Peter Weill and Stephanie L. Woerner surveyed several hundred enterprises, examining both the capabilities needed for digital business transformation and the impacts on performance.
-Becoming ‘future-ready’ requires changing the enterprise on two dimensions – customer experience and operational efficiency.
-By the underlying criteria, 23% of the businesses surveyed were future-ready, shown in the […]
+Becoming ‘future-ready’ requires changing the enterprise on two dimensions: Customer experience and operational efficiency.
+[Update 09.08.18] Indeed, this chosen pair of dimensions turns out to be highly […]

 Tag Archives | Leadership